 What Are Edible Gold Flakes?

-Flakes (also known as edible gold leaf) are small flakes of gold.
+Edible gold flakes (also known as edible gold leaf) are small flakes of gold.
 These will be of a high enough standard of gold purity to be edible.
 This is real gold that is at least 22 karat in quality.
-However, the closer you can get to 24 karats being the best option for your health.
+However, the closer you can get to 24k, the best option it is for your health.

 Edible Vs Non-Edible Gold

 You can assume that typically gold between 22 and 24 karats is considered edible.
 Meanwhile, any gold of a lower karat quality will not be edible and could potentially be toxic.

 Gold with a karat rating of 22 and 24 is perfectly edible though.
 As such, ensure that you buy food-grade gold if you intend to consume it.
 This is because this helps you be able to more easily verify that the purchased gold leaf flakes are in fact edible and of the correct quality for consumption.

 The reason that higher karat gold is safe to consume is that purer gold has significantly fewer impurities.
 Gold in its purest form is biologically inert.
 This means that it will simply pass through the body harmlessly without reacting in any way.
 This means that you have not digested it, and it has simply passed through without issue.

 Lower-carat gold, however, contains far more impurities.
 These will typically be in the form of other metals such as silver, zinc, iron and copper.
 All of these will have a reaction within your digestive system, which may be detrimental to your health.

 That said though, imitation edible gold leaf made from zinc and copper.
 As a result, this is edible due to these two metals balancing each other out.
 However, since excessive consumption of either metal can be detrimental to your health, we recommend moderation.